Exhibit your work in

 (un) juried show

-Show your work in our un-juried exhibit featuring digital art and photography at the twelfth anniversary exhibit of this very popular program.
+Show your work in our un-juried exhibit featuring digital art and photography at annual exhibit of this very popular program.
 All entries will be printed (8.5"x11" on heavyweight paper) and shown in our gallery arranged in a grid.
 Entrants submit JPEG files of original work.
 Multiple entries are permitted.
 Separate registration fee required for each image.

 All styles of artwork and photography where digital processes of any kind were integral to the creation of the images are acceptable.
 Digital video stills and screen shots of web/new media are acceptable.
 Documentation shots of digital installation and digital sculpture are acceptable.